Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

-If you haven’t already started optimizing your Instagram for sales, you may be missing out on a huge opportunity!
+If you haven’t already started optimizing your Instagram for sales, you may be missing out on a huge opportunity.

 #1: How to Sell on Instagram: Optimize Your Instagram Business Profile

-Your Instagram Business profile should include:
+Your Instagram business profile should include a:

-Love Crochet is a great example of a well-crafted Business profile:
+Love Crochet is a great example of a well-crafted business profile:

 Tip #2: How to Sell on Instagram Using Instagram Ads to Reach Your Target Audience

 Running your own Instagram ad campaign isn’t that difficult, but it can be intimidating to many small business owners and influencers who haven’t done it before.
 Fortunately, it’s not as hard as you think!

 The easiest way to run ads is by promoting posts you’ve shared on Instagram.
-Just select the post you want to boost, then hit the “promote” button once it’s posted.
+Just select the post you want to boost and hit the “promote” button.

-Once you’ve set up your audience and budget, make sure to give your ad one last look over before hitting “Confirm.”
+Once you’ve set up your audience and budget, make sure to give your ad one last look-over before hitting “Confirm.”

 You can start with a small budget and run your ad for a few days to test things out.
 To track how your ad is performing, click “View Results” in the bottom left corner of your ad.
-Remember, Instagram Ads can take practice, so make sure you continue to tweak your boosted posts and audiences until you get the results you want!
+Remember, Instagram ads can take practice, so make sure you continue to tweak your boosted posts and audiences until you get the results you want.

-These ads pop up in between Instagram Stories of accounts you follow and can make a large impact on potential customers:
+While photo ads will likely retain their top spot well into 2019, statistics show that Instagram Story ads will see the most growth.
+These ads pop up in between Instagram Stories of accounts you follow and can make a large impact on potential customers.

-You’ll notice a small “Sponsored” tag in the top right corner and a Call-To-Action (“Learn More”) at the bottom of these ads.
-Again, adding an additional call-to-action at the bottom of your ad can also be helpful for those interested in learning more.
+You’ll notice a small “Sponsored” tag in the top right corner and a call to action (“Learn More”) at the bottom of these ads.
+Again, adding an additional call to action at the bottom of your ad can also be helpful for those interested in learning more.

 Tip #3: How to Sell on Instagram: Creating Instagram Stories With Product Links

+The Instagram algorithm now takes into account all the interactions you receive on your Instagram Stories as well, such as replies and shares.
 The more that a user interacts with your Instagram Stories, the more likely your posts will show up in their feed.

-We’ve also been seeing a lot of micro-influencers telling their followers to “DM me for a direct link to this product!” which is a great way to drive people to your inbox, build relationships with your followers, and ultimately increase the chance of your posts showing up on their feed.
+We’ve also been seeing a lot of micro-influencers telling their followers to DM (direct message) them for a direct link to the product.
+This is a great way to drive people to your inbox, build relationships with your followers, and ultimately increase the chance of your posts showing up on their feeds.

 Tip #4: How to Sell on Instagram: Building a Shoppable Instagram Feed

+Shopify’s shopping feature integration is also a huge win for businesses on Instagram.
 According to Shopify and TechCrunch, “Instagram is already a ‘significant’ driver of Shopify merchant store traffic, so being able to convert said traffic right on the platform instead of round-tripping could result in a big boost of additional sales.”